Financial Relief from Workers’ Compensation Boards During COVID-19

-Also, it has been determined that costs associated with COVID-19 related claims occuring on or before June 30, 2022 will not be allocated at an employer or class level.
+Costs associated with COVID-19 related claims occuring on or before June 30, 2022 will not be allocated at an employer or class level.
 Instead, they will be allocated on a Schedule-wide basis.
 However, beginning July 1, 2022, claim costs for COVID-19 claims will be applied to an individual employer’s account, and will impact premium rates.

 While the following COVID-19 Worker Income Protection program is administered by WSIB, reimbursement for paid COVID-19 sick days does not require a WSIB claim and will not affect your account’s costs or premiums.
 Please follow the link for more details.